For teaching purposes only:

 [Note:† All Basque words are in Italics and Bold-faced Green]

-†††††††††† An ancient language form that originated in the North African area of our most ancient civilizations has been studied by Nyland (2001).† He found that many words used to describe names of places and things in Yiddish seem to be closely related to the ancient language, which is being called Saharan.† It appears that the Basque language is a close relative to the original Saharan.† Following is a discussion of this relationship:
+†††††††††† An ancient language form that originated in the North African area of our most ancient civilizations has been studied by Nyland (2001).† He found that many words used to describe names of places and things in Yiddish seem to be closely related to the ancient language, which Nyland called Saharan, and which later was predated by the Igbo Language of West Africa.† Fortuitously, the Basque Language is a close relative to the original Saharan.† Following is a discussion of this relationship:

 ††††††††† The originators of the Romance languages and English used mostly that half of the Basque language which begins with vowel-consonant-vowel (VCV and VCCV), but the linguists making up Yiddish used the entire Basque vocabulary (CV and VC words), which allowed much more flexibility in word invention.
 Vowel linking was not always maintained.
 It turned out that all Yiddish words, supplied by Rosten, could be broken up into Basque roots, sometimes with surprising results.
 In many words the meaning thus obtained with the Basque dictionary was related to the translation shown in Rosten's book.
 A few of the Yiddish words in Nylandís (2001) translation include disagreeable language, however, that is no reason to omit them here.